reruo321/Java_Practice/Chapter-07/README.md

 # Ch.
 7 - Abstract Class & Interface
 ## Abstract Class
-Abstract class provides general attributes and behaviors without realization, and it also provides accessible methods and variables as class contract.
+Abstract class provides general attributes and behaviors without implementation, and it also provides accessible methods and variables as class contract.
 It cannot have an instance (substance), but instead its subclasses can be concrete its concept by overriding methods of their super.
 ### abstract
 To make an abstract class or method, add *abstract* keyword in front of them.
 A class automatically becomes abstract if it has any abstract methods, so *abstract* keyword for the class can be omitted.

-Abstract methods cause error when they is not realized.
+Abstract methods cause error when they is not implemented.
 However, an abstract class cannot make any instances.
 Therefore, its subclasses should override all of them, and embody their methods.

 ## Interface